TChang25/COOL/documentation/docs/Documentation/Backend Code/API testing.md

 This overview gives users a clear idea of which endpoints exist and what operations are supported before moving on to testing them with Postman.

+Controllers that use composite primary keys (for example, those combining multiple foreign keys such as userId and locationId) will not require PUT operations in Postman.

+This is because composite key relationships are typically managed through associations, not direct updates.

 ## 4. Testing CRUD Endpoints with Postman
 In this section, we use Postman to test the CRUD (Create, Read, Update, Delete) endpoints for each of our controllers: LocationController, RoleController, AppUserController, and UserLocationController.
 For each controller, we demonstrate how to: